rocket-icon

 What Have We Covered?

-It's easy to rely on past methods, but the working environment is ever-changing.
-What worked before may not work now.
 A recruitment plan can provide structure to recruiting for multiple positions at once.
 So why wait?
 Follow these nine steps to develop an effective recruitment plan and take charge of your hiring today!
-But first, let's clarify what you mean by a recruitment plan.

 What is a Recruitment Plan?

-A recruitment plan is a strategic document outlining the steps and measures an organization will take to attract, assess, and select the most suitable candidates for a job vacancy.
+A recruitment plan is a strategic document outlining the steps and measures an organisation will take to attract, assess, and select the most suitable candidates for a job vacancy.
 It is a comprehensive plan that outlines the recruitment process from start to finish.

 The plan will also outline the criteria that will be used to evaluate candidates, as well as the interview process and any necessary training or development that will be provided to new hires.